-Initial screening test: Means a drug or alcohol test that uses a method of analysis under one of the programs listed in Minn.
+Initial screening test: Means a drug and/or alcohol test that uses a method of analysis under one of the programs listed in Minn.
 Stat. § 181.953, subd.
 1.

-Job applicant: Means a person who applies to become an employee of the City, and includes a person who has received a job offer made contingent on the person passing drug testing.
+Job applicant: Means a person who applies to become an employee of the City, and includes a person who has received a job offer made contingent on the person passing alcohol and/or drug, including cannabis, testing.

-Positive test result: Means a finding of the presence of alcohol, illegal drugs, or their metabolites that exceeds the values listed in the table below.
+Positive test result: Means a finding of the presence of alcohol, illegal drugs, cannabis, or their metabolites that exceeds the values listed in the table below.
 Minimum threshold detection levels are subject to change as determined in the City's sole discretion.